 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Omio customers who travel this route most frequently depart from Verona Porta Nuova and arrive in Venezia Mestre.
+Omio customers traveling this route depart most frequently from Verona Porta Nuova and arrive in Venezia Mestre.

-Passengers booking this trip most frequently board their trains from Verona Porta Nuova and need to travel around 1 mile (s) / 1 km from the city center to get to this train station.
+Passengers board their train most frequently from Verona Porta Nuova and travel around 1.5 miles (2.4 km) from the city center to this train station.

-Passengers arriving in Venice most often arrive at Venezia Mestre and need to travel around 5 mile (s) / 8 km from this train station to the city center.
+Passengers traveling this route most often arrive at Venezia Mestre and need to travel approximately 5.5 miles (8.9 km) from the train station to the city center in Venice.

 Here are some other resources that might have the information you need